par7133/5cube/README.md

   5 Cube is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

-  5 Cube got built behind some cool features like the cube interface, object drag-n-drop between threads with full object serialization and xml.<br>
+  5 Cube got built behind some cool features like the cube interface, object drag-n-drop between browser windows with full object serialization and xml.<br>

   First step, use the left side panel password and salt fields to create the hash to insert in the config file.
 Remember to manually set there also the salt value.<br>